japila-books/apache-spark-internals/docs/rdd/Aggregator.md

   context: TaskContext): Iterator[(K, C)]
 ----

-combineValuesByKey creates a new xref:shuffle:ExternalAppendOnlyMap.adoc[ExternalAppendOnlyMap] (with the <<aggregation-functions, aggregation functions>>).
+combineValuesByKey creates a new shuffle:ExternalAppendOnlyMap.md[ExternalAppendOnlyMap] (with the <<aggregation-functions, aggregation functions>>).

-combineValuesByKey requests the ExternalAppendOnlyMap to xref:shuffle:ExternalAppendOnlyMap.adoc#insertAll[insert all key-value pairs] from the given iterator (that is the values of a partition).
+combineValuesByKey requests the ExternalAppendOnlyMap to shuffle:ExternalAppendOnlyMap.md#insertAll[insert all key-value pairs] from the given iterator (that is the values of a partition).

 combineValuesByKey <<updateMetrics, updates the task metrics>>.

-In the end, combineValuesByKey requests the ExternalAppendOnlyMap for an xref:shuffle:ExternalAppendOnlyMap.adoc#iterator[iterator of "combined" pairs].
+In the end, combineValuesByKey requests the ExternalAppendOnlyMap for an shuffle:ExternalAppendOnlyMap.md#iterator[iterator of "combined" pairs].

 combineValuesByKey is used when:

-* xref:rdd:PairRDDFunctions.adoc#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation is used (with the same Partitioner as the RDD's)
+* rdd:PairRDDFunctions.md#combineByKeyWithClassTag[PairRDDFunctions.combineByKeyWithClassTag] transformation is used (with the same Partitioner as the RDD's)

-* BlockStoreShuffleReader is requested to xref:shuffle:BlockStoreShuffleReader.adoc#read[read combined records for a reduce task] (with the xref:rdd:ShuffleDependency.adoc#mapSideCombine[Map-Size Partial Aggregation Flag] off)
+* BlockStoreShuffleReader is requested to shuffle:BlockStoreShuffleReader.md#read[read combined records for a reduce task] (with the rdd:ShuffleDependency.md#mapSideCombine[Map-Size Partial Aggregation Flag] off)

 == [[combineCombinersByKey]] combineCombinersByKey Method